 - 8.11 On receipt of the Internal Order Form the Headteacher will determine that the appropriate budget has sufficient funds to meet the order.
 Where sufficient budgeted funds are identified, the Finance Manager will raise an official sequentially numbered Purchase Order and post it to the FAS (PSF).
 Internal Order Forms will be kept in a file in the Finance Office. - 8.12 Orders are to be authorised by the relevant person in accordance with Section 2.13.
 Paper copies of official orders will be kept in numerical sequence in a file in the Finance Office.
 Where appropriate, a copy of the official order will be sent to the budget-holder. - 8.13 Any urgent order that is placed verbally should be entered onto the accounting system as soon as possible so that a purchase order can be setup to register the financial commitment.
 An Internal Order form should be used to notify the Finance Manager so that a commitment may be raised.
 It is not acceptable to wait until the invoice/ delivery note is received before entering a commitment onto the accounting system. - 8.14 All invoices should be sent to the Finance Office and will be checked against the original order for accuracy (and delivery notes where appropriate) and entered promptly on the Academy's financial accounting system. - 8.15 The cheque / BACS signatories are any two from the following:- - Headteacher - Deputy Headteacher - Chair of Directors

-For any cheque having a value of $\pm 10,000$ and above then one of the signatures must be the Chair of Directors.
+For Bacs over £70,000 authority from the Chair of Directors must be obtained.
+For any cheque having a value of £10,000 and above then one of the signatures must be the Chair of Directors.